stevelerner/tinyotel/README.md

-# TinyOlly - Learn Observability by Building It
+# TinyOlly - An Observability Platform For Your Desktop Dev Environment

 A **minimal observability backend built from scratch** to observe logs, metrics, and traces.
 No 3rd party Observability tools are used - just Flask, Redis, and Chart.js.